ericdke/apero-docs/FAQ.md

 ## Preferences

-Changing colors takes effect immediately but you have to click "Save current theme" in order to persist the theme between launches.

 Available fonts are curated to be compatible with Apero and their number is very limited on purpose.

+### Themes

+You can modify Apero's colors!

+To achieve this, you may "just" change the colors, or you may load/create a theme.

+"Just" changing colors takes effect immediately but you have to click "Just save current colors" in order to persist the changes between launches.

+You can otherwise save the set of colors as a theme, giving it a title: it will be added to the list of available themes, and recalled at each launch.

+If you modify a theme, you can "just save the current colors" or decide to save as a new theme after the changes.

+There's also a set of default themes to choose from.

 ### Dark mode